10 Reasons to visit Cornwall in September

 Here are the top ten reasons for visiting Cornwall in September...

-With the summer crowds gone September gives visitors the chance to explore a calmer Cornwall and visit popular places with less people.
+With the summer crowds gone, September gives visitors the chance to explore a calmer Cornwall and visit popular places with less people.
 You could visit the foodie destination of Padstow, popular Newquay or the cultural haven of St Ives.
-You can explore the streets and famous attractions at the beginning of Autumn.
+Sea temperatures are at their warmest, and beaches are quieter, so make sure you pack your swimwear!

-Enjoy the last of the summer with this September Music Festival.
 For three days in September the beautiful port of Looe in South East Cornwall delivers a big weekend of music, entertainment and culture.
-Looe Music Festival takes place in the heart of town with the main stages on the beach and around the bustling harbour offering the perfect weekend to end a great month of events in September.
-Headliners for 2018 include The Stranglers and The Waterboys.
+Looe Live music festival takes place in the heart of town with the main stage alongside the bustling harbour, offering the perfect weekend to end a great month of events in September.
+Headliners for 2019 include Level 42 and The Fishermen's Friends.

 Discover Cornwall through great walks

-On the 7th to the 9th September in Redruth there is a celebration of the famous icon of Cornwall – the Cornish pasty.
+On the 7th September in Redruth there is a celebration of the famous icon of Cornwall – the Cornish pasty.
 The event encompasses the mining history that is inextricably linked to the meal.
 The event shows the magic of Redruth at the heart of Cornish mining.
-Events include a Pasty Day, Miner's Day and Memorial Day.
-Activities included cookery demonstrations and 'make your own pasty', exhibitions, displays, activities, story telling. fancy dress competition, live music and fairground rides.
+Activities include cookery demonstrations and 'make your own pasty', exhibitions, displays, activities, story telling. fancy dress competition, live music and fairground rides.

-This wonderful event is taking place from the 8th September, the festival lasts for fifteen days offering a wide range of music, arts and literature events in locations throughout St Ives, attracting visitors from far and wide.
-In 2018 Seth Lakeman headlines a West Country heavy music lineup including Fishermen's Friends and Sound of the Sirens.
+This wonderful event is taking place from the 14th September, the festival lasts for 14 days offering a wide range of music, arts and literature events in locations throughout St Ives, attracting visitors from far and wide.
+In 2019 headlining on the musical side of things are Show of Hands, Otway and Barrett, Geoff Lakeman, Sarah Jane Morris and Sam Kelly and the Lost Boys amongst others.
 Elsewhere there are 100s of other events planned for this year, including poetry, art exhibitions and workshops, walks.. in fact there's something for everyone to enjoy.

 The Camel Trail provides access to the beautiful Cornish countryside along a disused railway line that runs from the edge of Bodmin Moor at Wenfordbridge, into Bodmin and onto Wadebridge and Padstow.
 In September it is particularly beautiful with the beginning of the Autumn changing the colours for the trail that passes through some of the most spectacular countryside in the south west.